SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/s3-audit.md

 | count by operation
 ```

-## Collecting Logs for the Amazon S3 Audit app
+## Collecting logs for the Amazon S3 Audit app

 Amazon Simple Storage Service (S3) provides a simple web services interface that can be used to store and retrieve any amount of data from anywhere on the web.